MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/index.md

 - Use artificial intelligence (AI), machine learning, and advanced AI technologies to amplify human experiences.
 - Automate your document-based processes by using models to extract knowledge and information from structured, semi-structured, and unstructured documents.
-- Leverage that information to facilitate knowledge discovery and sharing, provide business process automation, and to ensure content compliance.
+- Use that information to facilitate knowledge discovery and sharing, provide business process automation, and to ensure content compliance.

 The resources on this page are designed to get you started with learning about and using SharePoint Syntex in your organization.